 Wherever I am aware of uncertainty I note it, but mostly before the introduction of censuses we have but one source of a link of parent to child: the child's baptism.
 When several people with the same name and of similar age lived near each other later in life it can be hard to be sure which was which.
 The precise parish they lived in and names they gave their children can be useful, but inevitably sometimes by chance the less likely is what happened.
 If I could work out the chance of being right and only added what I was 99% sure was accurate I could be wrong one in a hundred cases, and there are far more than one hundred links on my trees!

-The majority of data I have so far relates to England, although I do have a little from other countries, probably including most of those no longer living from Australia, New Zealand and South Africa.
+The majority of data I have so far relates to England, although I do have a little from other countries, probably including some to most of those no longer living from Australia, New Zealand and South Africa.
 What is listed here relates to English records.

 As you will see if you read what follows, I have yet to add source and record details for a lot of events on the trees on my website.
 Although adding all of them will take a fair amount of time in most cases I should be able to check the details for individual events quite easily so please do ask if there any particular events you are interested in.

 Also please contact me if what follows suggest I may have data of interest to you that I have not yet added to my website.